-After performing more than 20 hours of research, and testing 13 finalists with a 10-person panel, we have determined that the $70 Specialized Echelon, available for men and women (under the Aspire moniker), is the best commuter helmet.
+After performing more than 20 hours of research, and testing 13 finalists with a 10-person panel, we have determined that the Specialized Echelon II is the best commuter helmet.
 It looks good, fits comfortably, breathes well, and won’t break the bank.
 While fit is subjective and varies from person to person (we suggest that whenever possible you should try helmets on before you buy), no fewer than nine testers picked it as one of their three favorites based on comfort, adjustability, breathability, looks, and value.
 That’s six more votes than the runner-up.

-The Echelon’s universally comfortable fit owes a lot to its simple adjustment system.
-On most road helmets, the fit of the straps can be fixed using two finicky sliders that sit just below the ears.
-With the Echelon, all you do is adjust the overall length of the strap under your chin, which means less fiddling and less chance for error.
-The Echelon is the most thoroughly certified helmet among our test group, earning both a Snell B-90A certification and a shining recommendation from Consumer Reports (based on its evaluation of the older Echelon II model) on top of the mandatory Consumer Product Safety Commission (CPSC) approval for safety.
-The Echelon shares many design elements with Specialized’s more expensive models, so it has the look, feel, and performance of a much more expensive helmet.
-It’s available in multiple color combos (with reflective detailing) for men and women.
-Both male and female testers liked the fit of both the “men’s” and “women’s” helmets, so just go with the colors you prefer.
+The Echelon II’s universally comfortable fit owes a lot to its simple adjustment system.
+On most road helmets, you fix the fit of the straps by using two finicky sliders that sit just below your ears.
+With the Echelon II, all you do is adjust the overall length of the strap under your chin, which means less fiddling and less chance for error.
+It’s the most thoroughly certified helmet among our test group, earning both a Snell B-90A certification and a shining recommendation, based on an older evaluation, from Consumer Reports (subscription required) on top of the mandatory Consumer Product Safety Commission approval for safety.
+The Echelon II shares many design elements with Specialized’s more expensive models, so it has the look, feel, and performance of a much more expensive helmet.
+It’s available in multiple color combos (with reflective detailing), and our male and female testers liked the fit of both the “men’s” and “women’s” helmets, so just go with the colors you prefer.

-The runner-up was the Giro Savant ($80 or $110 with MIPS), which fits well on most heads and looks great.
-It’s also a good choice if you want MIPS, the anti-concussion Multi-directional Impact Protection System (though we don’t think you need it).
+Our runner-up is the Giro Savant, which fits well on most heads and looks great.
+If you’re willing to pay about $30 more, it’s also a good choice if you want MIPS, the anti-concussion Multi-directional Impact Protection System (though we don’t think you need that).
 Its form-fitting profile makes it noticeably slimmer on the head compared with other helmets in this price range, and the seasoned bike industry veterans on our testing panels felt that it could pass as a helmet that costs $100 more than it does.
 However, multiple testers reported that the strap yoke adjusters dug into their faces when it was properly tightened.
 It’s also more expensive than our pick.
 But if you can deal with fiddling with the straps from time to time, it’s a great helmet and a great value for how good it looks.
 It’s also available on Amazon and from other online retailers if you prefer to go that route.

 A bike helmet isn’t complicated—it’s just a sculpted piece of plastic-coated foam that you strap to your head to protect it from trauma in the event of a crash.
 Here are some of the basic terms we’ll use in this guide.